opeious/Pokemon3DStoUnity/README.md

 - Hit import again
 - Exported files and prefabs get added to  `Assets/Exported`

+For a step-by-step guide / more info: https://gbatemp.net/threads/tutorial-export-your-pokemon-animated-models-from-3ds-to-unity-engine-3d.532962/

 Troubleshooting:
 -
 If you face any issues or just looking for a community of likeminded developers:  https://discord.gg/zZVQYh7W (Discord Server)